 How Much Water do Bison Drink?

-Bison gets a lot of their water intake from their diet of grasses and sedges but needs more water to survive.
-Bison only need to drink once per day, but their daily consumption can range from three to thirty gallons per day.
+Bison get a lot of their water intake from their diet of grasses and sedges but needs more water to survive.
+Bison only need to drink once daily, but their daily consumption can range from three to thirty gallons per day.
 The amount they need depends on their body size, their environment’s temperature, and how old they are.

 The mating season of the bison starts in July through to September.
-Female bison are ready for reproduction, beginning between the age of two to three years.
+Female bison are ready for reproduction, beginning between two to three years old.

 Females that are not interested in the male will walk away and rejoin the herd.
-Fights can occur between males getting close to another male that is trying to tend a female.
+Fights can occur between males getting close to another male trying to tend to a female.
 Bison can lock horns, headbutt, and shove each other.